MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 ## Windows Image Prep requirements

 SilentAccountConfig creates a SilentBusinessConfigCompleted registry entry once SilentAccountConfig has successfully provisioned the user in OneDrive.exe.
-This prevents SilentAccountConfig from re-provisioning the user in OneDrive.exe if the user manually stops syncing.
+This prevents SilentAccountConfig from reprovisioning the user in OneDrive.exe if the user manually stops syncing.

 If SilentAccountConfig has successfully completed on a machine your going use as your master for building a Windows deployment image (ie SysPrep), you need to ensure this registry key is removed before you prepare your image.
 You can do so by running the following command: